kbab6aoo/resume/readme.md

 	-	WebEx

 ###### DevOps Engineer 		University of Edinburgh,		Contractor
-The University of Edinburgh Information Services Group is a fully integrated support service, offering physical and digital services accross library, IT learning technology library, IT, learning technoly student study and teaching room technologies
+The University of Edinburgh Information Services Group is a fully integrated support service, offering physical and digital services across library, IT learning technology library, IT, learning technology student study and teaching room technologies
 ###### Overview
 As part of the Agile Information Services team the role was to provide support to enable the team around the platform, develop prototypes and proof of concepts specific to the University's products and services for their customers.
 ###### Business Delivery:
 -	Collaborate with the product owner to gather requirements, design, and solve complex problems
--	Participate in design meetings and analyse user needs to determine technical requirements
+-	Participate in design meetings and analyze user needs to determine technical requirements
 -	Evaluate, improve, and maintain information security
 	-	Firewalls, Routing Tables, Apply Security Patches and updates
 -	Provide DevOps Work